 (7) Spirulina – Spirulina rocks.
 This fantastic superfood contains 58mg Omega 3, 88mg Omega 6 per tablespoon.

 Algal Vegetarian Omega 3 vs Fish Oil Supplements

 Algae offers all the benefits of fish oil, with the risk of heavy toxicity.
 For vegans and vegetarians it also means a superior form of essential fatty acids to things like Flax seed, which need to be converted by the body from the shorter chain to longer chain EPA.
 Importantly, it also means you no longer have to support fishing practices which are damaging the health of our oceans.
 Our algae is produced inland in a closed loop bioreactor, meaning it has no impact on native algae populations or the fish that feed off them.

-Is Vegetarian Omega 3 Effective?
+Is Vegetarian and Vegan Omega 3 Effective?

 The answer to this is a definitive yes!
 Until now, veggies have relied on plants like linseed (flaxseed) which offers alpha-linoleic acid (ALA).
 The body can convert this into the EPA it needs, but poorly.
 By taking an algae supplement, you get everything you need in a bioavailable form.

 Should I be looking for EPA or DHA?